ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 ======================================================================
 TODO
-*  Add code to find duplicate files with different paths saved in database.
+*  Add code to find duplicate files represented by different relative paths in database.
+*  Determine whether using the RMNOCASE collation in unifuzz64.dll will cause erroneous output in this utility.
+Ideally, one would first run reindex RMNOCARE using the collation in unifuzz64.dll, do the queries, and then rebuild index within RootsMagic using the RM's version of RMNOCASE.
+However, this utility DOES NOT MODIFY the database.
+   No problems have bee detected so far.

 ======================================================================